navidbr/Game/README.md

 Effect rate: The absorb or repel power of the point can be chosen using this option.
 #### NB: If point type is absorbing, and the power rate is the same or bigger than the avoid rate of the objects, the objects may even have contact with each other.

-Effective range: This option shows the effective range of the absorbing or repelling point.
+Effect range: This option shows the effective range of the absorbing or repelling point.
 This is in the same unit with "Object distance" and "Cursor distance" options.

 Delete point button: This button will remove the selected absorbing or repelling point from the playground.